It sounded absurd to me, but apparently no one at Blink UX had any idea what gets him or her fired. “Oh dear,” I thought. “That’s a problem.”

 I am proud of being open, honest, and transparent, but getting fired is not something I generally talk about.
 Until now.
 Now I actually enjoy the conversation because it is so incredibly clarifying.

 It all started when talking with my friends from Marigold Associates.
 We were brainstorming new ideas to encourage employees to take more ownership in their work, with clients and within the company overall.I was mostly wondering why more people didn’t naturally know how to “do the right thing.”
-Then it happened: Linda asked the question, “Do people actually know what gets them fired?”
+Then it happened: Linda asked the question, “Do employees actually know what gets them fired?”
 I gave her a strange look and said, “Huh?”

 Being an entrepreneur, one of my strengths is that when I recognize a good idea (mine or anyone else’s), I take it, and run with it.